Knee

 Chondral (Articular Cartilage) Defects

-Articular cartilage — the smooth, glistening tissue lining the ends of bones within the knee joint — has virtually no capacity to heal itself.
+Articular cartilage (the smooth, glistening tissue lining the ends of bones within the knee joint) has virtually no capacity to heal itself.
 Even small full-thickness cartilage defects can progress over years to joint-wide osteoarthritis if left untreated in younger, active patients.
-At Maryland Orthopedic Specialists, our cartilage restoration specialists offer the full spectrum of evidence-based treatments, from arthroscopic microfracture for small lesions to sophisticated cell-based and osteochondral allograft transplantation for large or complex defects — giving patients with focal cartilage injuries a real chance at restoring joint surface integrity and delaying or avoiding total knee replacement.
+At Maryland Orthopedic Specialists, our cartilage restoration specialists offer the full spectrum of evidence-based treatments, from arthroscopic microfracture for small lesions to sophisticated cell-based and osteochondral allograft transplantation for large or complex defects.
+This gives patients with focal cartilage injuries a real chance at restoring joint surface integrity and delaying or avoiding total knee replacement.

 Ready to get started?